TheOtherRolesAU/TheOtherRoles/README.md

 - Time Master - Buff: He is not affected by his rewind anymore, which gives him more utility.
 Players will now be rewinded out of vents.
 - Child - Nerf: The child now grows up (see [child](#child)) and becomes a normal crewmate at some point.
 A growing child is not killable anymore.
 Some tasks are still not doable for the small child, we are working on that.
 But eventually when growing up it can do all the tasks as it's size increases.
 - Seer - Nerf: Added an option that sets how often the Seer mistakes the player for another.
-- Spy - Nerf: The Spy now only sees the additional information when he activates his "Spy mode".
-That should stops the spy from camping the admin table/vitals.
+- Hacker - Nerf: The Hacker now only sees the additional information when he activates his "Hacker mode".
+That should stops the hacker from camping the admin table/vitals.
 - Other: Camouflager/Morphling cooldowns were fixed.
 Custom regions code was removed to enable 3rd party tools.
 Some minor bugfixes.

 **Changes in v1.4:**